haxsaw/actuator-docs/source/manual/advanced/infra-advanced.rst

         external = ec

-The ResourceGroup's resources can subsequently used in the model via context expressions such as ``ctxt.model.extenal.net`` or ``ctxt.model.external.router``.
+The ResourceGroup's resources can subsequently used in the model via context expressions such as ``ctxt.model.external.net`` or ``ctxt.model.external.router``.

 Factoring out boilerplate is one key use of resource groups; another is to group together resources that should be provisioned together in dynamic contexts.
-We'll see this usage a bit later in this doc.
+We'll see this usage a bit later in this section.

 ====================================
 MultiResource and MultiResourceGroup
 ====================================

-MultiResources provide a way to model a resource that can create multiple copies of a template resource simply by supplying the MultiResource a unique key for the new copy.
+MultiResource components provide a way to model a resource that can create multiple copies of a template resource simply by supplying the MultiResource a unique key for the new copy.
 This is how Actuator allows the modeling of systems with a variable number of components from instantiation to instantiation.